6 Reasons Religion Is Dying

 Even in the USA, a country known for being very religious, we see this decline in religious practice.
 From 1990-2008, the percentage of Christians in the population fell from 86.2% to 76%.

 As our societies change and develop, so too must our understanding of them.
 So why is it that our developed countries are seeing such a dramatic fall in religious adherence?

-- Religion incites wars
+- The trending belief that religion incites wars

 Each of these topics will be explained in greater detail in the paragraphs below.